forestDean/08-Stu-Project-Landing-Page/README.md

 ## Usage

-This is a student course project deployed to GitHub Pages
+This is a student course project deployed to GitHub Pages.

 ## Credits